 - Instead of eating almost nothing, and/or relying on nutrient-poor “diet” foods, you should be eating more nutritious food with fewer calories and supplementing your diet with a multivitamin to help you lose weight.
 Don’t rely exclusively on a Fred Flintstone or Centrum to make up for a poor diet, though.

 - Make each calorie count — consume foods that are high in vitamins and minerals.
 For more tips on how to do this, see All About Dietary Displacement and the “superfood” list below.

 For reference, here’s PN’s list of “superfoods” — foods that give you a lot of nutritional bang for the buck.
-Also check out the Healing Foods Pyramid from the University of Michigan’s School of Integrative Medicine.
 Of course, there are many more “superfoods” than these… but this is a good start.